Walkerton E. coli outbreak: In media

 The lessons learned from this incident were described by Kim Vicente in his book The Human Factor.

+A 2002 episode of Diagnosis Unknown: In The Heart of Human Crisis, Season 1 Episode 6 titled "Unlikely Source" chronicled the outbreak and interviewed many of the physicians and public health officials involved in the source control and management of this outbreak, along with archival footage.

 A 2005 CBC Television docudrama called Betrayed was based loosely upon the Walkerton E. coli outbreak.

 On May 11, 2018, the Toronto Star reported that following 18 years of suffering Robbie Schnurr had doctors assist him in ending his life due to illness caused by the outbreak.

-Twenty-two of the children who became sick in 2000 acquired permanent kidney damage.
+They also reported that twenty-two of the children who became sick in 2000 acquired permanent kidney damage.